35 Types of Neural Networks: What, When, and Why

 We might opt for Deep Residual Networks when dealing with tasks that require deep networks, such as advanced image or speech recognition tasks, where they can learn complex patterns from data.

-32. Dense networks (DenseNet)
+32. Dense Networks (DenseNet)

 Dense Networks, often referred to as fully connected networks, are unique because every neuron in one layer is connected to every neuron in the next layer.
 This design ensures that the network learns a comprehensive representation of the input data.